-Before attempting the questions below, please read through Chapter 1 of the text for the basics of graphing functions in Cartesian coordinates, and (at least) skim through Chapter 10 for the basics of parametric curves and polar coordinates, respectively.
+Before attempting the questions below, please read through Chapter 1 of the text for the basics of graphing functions in Cartesian coordinates, and Chapter 10 for the basics of parametric curves and polar coordinates, respectively.
 Some basics of graphing in Cartesian coordinates, using trigonometric functions, and so on, can also be found in the Academic Skills pamphlet Formula for Success.
 The basic definitions of how parametric curves and polar coordinates work are given in this assignment for your convenience, but you might want some additional explanations and examples.
-You should also read the handout A very quick start with Maple and play around with Maple a little.
-It might also be useful to skim though Getting started with Maple 10 by Gilberto E. Urroz - read those parts concerned with plotting curves more closely! - and perhaps keep it handy as a reference.
-You can find links to these documents on the MATH 1110H web page at euclid.trentu.ca/math/sb/1110H/.
-Maple's help facility may also come in handy, especially when trying to make out the intricacies of what the plot command and its options and variations do.
+You should also read the handout Getting Started with sage.trentu.ca and play around with SageMath a little.
+It might also be useful to skim though Chapter 1 of Sage for Undergraduates by Gregory Bard, and perhaps keep it handy as a reference.
+You can find links to these documents in the SageMath folder in the Course Content section of the MATH 1110H-C Blackboard site.
 Make use of each other and the instructor, too!
 Don't forget that while you may work together and look stuff up for the assignments. you should write and/or type up what you submit by yourself.

 NOTE.
-If you would rather use a comparable program other than Maple, you may do so.
+If you would rather use a comparable program other than SageMath, such as Maple or Mathematica, you may do so.